mansi142003/freifunkpro/_projects/completed_libremeshautomationmonitoring.md

  - "LibreMesh"
 ---

-Create a set of automated tasks to install services on a Raspberry Pi to meet the needs of small community-network with an administration/tech team, e.g. a set of commonly needed monitoring tools, such as Prometheus, Prometheus-node-exporter, Blackbox-exporter, Altermanager, Grafana, VPN and an editing map service.
+Create a set of automated tasks to install services on a Raspberry Pi to meet the needs of small community-network with an administration/tech team, e.g. a set of commonly needed monitoring tools, such as Prometheus, Prometheus-node-exporter, Blackbox-exporter, Alertmanager, Grafana, VPN and an editing map service.

 Similar projects or packages:
 https://gitlab.com/librerouter/miniserver